-In the event of school closure, a timetable for the week will be published on Padlet or emailed out each Monday.
+In the event of school closure, a timetable for the week will be published on Padlet.
 This will include a daily English and Maths lesson, weekly Science, RE and Computing lessons, and all other foundation subjects planned to be taught that term.
 To support coverage these subjects will be timetabled across the week.